Grand Theft Auto: Vice City

-- Loading a save with more than that amount of frames logged crashes the game with an unhandled exception error on load.
+- Loading a save with more than 72,000 frames logged crashes the game with an unhandled exception error on load.

-- Sniper Rifles no longer do any damage, although they still effect the moon.
+- Sniper Rifles no longer do any damage, although they still affect the moon.

 - After 35 minutes of play time, all garages are disabled.
 This renders the "Copland" and "Sir Yes Sir!" missions unwinnable.
-Pay & Sprays remain open, but won't recolour your vehicle.
+Pay & Sprays remain open, but won't recolor your vehicle.